Solar PV Panel Installation: What’s Involved?

 The installers may need to set up scaffolding in order to carry out work on your property’s roof, although this isn’t always necessary if you have a bungalow or other single story home.

 Your installer will first fit a series of hooks to your roof timbers/ rafters.
 These will then hold a series of rails that make up a frame for the solar panels to sit on.
 The framework is usually made up of a metal such as aluminium.

 Attaching and Wiring Solar Panels

 Using a set of strong clips, your installer will mount the panels onto the frame.
 They will then connect the electrical wiring to the inverter.

 The inverter will be able to turn the DC input from the panels into AC output for use in your home – this output is connected to both your homes’ electrical supply and the energy grid.
 A good installer will always ensure this is carried out as cleanly as possible, with as little wiring on show as possible.
 Your installer may need to turn your property’s electricity off for a very short period – Evo Energy suggest that this can be done in only half an hour.
 You will also have an Ofgem approved generation meter added during the installation.

 Checking the System and Sharing Documentation

 Once your installer has carried out the relevant safety checks they will turn the inverter on and power up your new solar PV system.
 They may then check that the system is performing to the standard estimated before installation.
 Finally they should provide you with all of the necessary documentation including manuals and warranties.

 Your installer should then register your system with the Microgeneration Certification Scheme (MCS).
-All of the installers Solar Guide work with are MCS certified, plus we regularly check ratings and reviews to make sure you only get quotes from quality companies.
+All of the installers Solar Guide work with are MCS certified (or equivalent), plus we regularly check ratings and reviews to make sure you only get quotes from quality companies.